 - Testing New Therapies for Acute Myeloid Leukaemia: AML is a heterogeneous cancer both in terms of genetics and patient response to treatment.
 There is great need to develop novel and more selective treatment approaches targeting individual AML subtypes and patients who currently face very poor outcomes on standard therapy.
-This project represents a new cross-disciplinary collaborative initiative (with Prof. Shudong Wang; Centre for Drug Discovery & Development, and Prof. Richard Lock; Head of the Children’s Cancer Institute’s Leukaemia Biology Program) investigating the clinical potential of novel orally available kinase inhibitors in AML, using patient samples and assays for targeting of leukaemic stem cells.
+This project represents a collaborative initiative investigating the clinical potential of a number of novel small molecule inhibitors in AML, using patient samples and assays for targeting of leukaemic stem cells.

 - Molecular mechanisms of Polycythemia Vera – identification and characterisation of novel candidate genes: The Philadelphia chromosome negative myeloid proliferative neoplasms (MPN) are clonal stem cell disorders with an associated risk of progression to myelofibrosis and transformation to AML.
-We have identified several novel somatic gene variants that highlight novel pathways as potentially important in MPN pathogenesis and are working to determine the significance of these using models of MPN.
+We have identified novel somatic gene variants that highlight pathways of importance in MPN pathogenesis and are working to determine the functional significance of these using models of MPN.
 In addition, we are investigating new therapeutic approaches to targeting the primitive disease-initiating cells in myelofibrosis, a disease for which better treatment is required to halt disease progression.

 Li S, Garrett-Bakelman FE, Chung SS, Sanders MA, Hricik T, Rapaport F, Patel J, Dillon R, Vijay P, Brown AL, Perl AE, Cannon J, Bullinger L, Luger S, Becker M, Lewis ID, To LB, Delwel R, Löwenberg B, Döhner H, Döhner K, Guzman ML, Hassane DC, Roboz GJ, Grimwade D, Valk PJ, D'Andrea RJ, Carroll M, Park CY, Neuberg D, Levine R, Melnick AM, Mason CE (2016).
 “Distinct evolution and dynamics of epigenetic and genetic heterogeneity in acute myeloid leukemia”.
 Nature Medicine.
 22(7):792-9.